-- 3.19 Any staff member with the ability to take, approve, or veto credit proposals or trading book transactions above the thresholds under Article 6(3)3(11) and 6(4)-3(12) on behalf of the institution should be identified as an MRT.
-This requirement is not affected by the geographical location of the staff member. - 3.20 [deleted] The PRA expects any staff member responsible for 'initiating' credit proposals under Article 3(11)(a) to be identified in instances where, but not limited to, they are responsible for taking the decision that a specific credit proposal should be submitted for ultimate approval by a staff member identified under Article 3(11)(b), or a committee under Article 3(11)(c).
-This is likely to include staff members formally submitting a credit proposal rather than those involved in preparatory work. - 3.21 Under Articles 6(3) and 6(4) 3(11)(b), 3(11)(c), and 3(12), the PRA expects firms to identify those staff members who have the authority to sanction any transaction specified under Articles 6(3) and 6(4) 3(11) or 3(12).
-The PRA also considers that a staff member should not be identified as both initiating and authorising transactions. - 3.22 The PRA expects firms to identify all staff members in a trading capacity with the ability to materially affect the risk profile of the institution, even where these staff members do not meet the limits specified under Article $\underline{6(4)}$ -3(12), or the quantitative remuneration criteria under Remuneration 3.1 and Article $\underline{7(1)}$ 4.
-For example, certain roles such as foreign exchange traders may not operate under a value-at-risk limit but should be identified given their potential to affect the risk profile of the institution. - 3.23 Where the total remuneration of staff members in the trading function exceeds the quantitative thresholds under Remuneration 3.1 and Article 74(1), the PRA expects firms to provide more detailed evidence as compared to other categories of staff in order to justify whether they meet the conditions for exclusion under Article $\frac{7(2)}{10}$ to $\frac{54(2)}{10}$.
+3.19 Any staff member with the ability to take, approve, or veto credit proposals or trading book transactions above the thresholds under Article 6(3) and 6(4) on behalf of the institution should be identified as an MRT.
+This requirement is not affected by the geographical location of the staff member.

+- 3.20 [deleted] - 3.21 Under Articles 6(3) and 6(4), the PRA expects firms to identify those staff members who have the authority to sanction any transaction specified under Articles 6(3) and 6(4). - 3.22 The PRA expects firms to identify all staff members in a trading capacity with the ability to materially affect the risk profile of the institution, even where these staff members do not meet the limits specified under Article 6(4), or the quantitative remuneration criteria under Remuneration 3.1 and Article 7(1).
+For example, certain roles such as foreign exchange traders may not operate under a value-at-risk limit but should be identified given their potential to affect the risk profile of the institution.

+3.23 Where the total remuneration of staff members in the trading function exceeds the quantitative thresholds under Remuneration 3.1 and Article 7(1), the PRA expects firms to provide more detailed evidence as compared to other categories of staff in order to justify whether they meet the conditions for exclusion under Article 7(2) to (5).

-PRA approach to MRT exclusion applications for asset management roles investment banks.
+PRA approach to MRT exclusion applications for asset management roles

+3.24 The PRA will review applications to exclude staff members employed by asset management entities within the consolidation, or sub-consolidation, group of a PRA-authorised person following the same process for staff employed by deposit-takers and investment banks.
 The PRA will do this by assessing the materiality of the impact of the professional activities of the staff member's role on the risk profile of the firm on a consolidated basis.
-Working in an asset management role is not in itself a basis for determining that the staff member meets one of the conditions for exclusion set out in Article 7(2) to (5) 4_7 paragraph 2.
+Working in an asset management role is not in itself a basis for determining that the staff member meets one of the conditions for exclusion set out in Article 7(2) to (5).